-Giving Back to Those Who Give So Much
+Giving Back To Those Who Give So Much

-Posted: Jun 19, 2023
+Posted: Jun 18, 2023

 When Tiffany Pritchard’s 13-year-old son, Jayden, was diagnosed with leukemia, the working mother of four drove two-hour back and forth, four days a week for several months from Chipley to Pensacola so that he could receive cancer treatment at Studer Family Children’s Hospital at Ascension Sacred Heart Pensacola.